uber/rides-android-sdk/README.md

 ## Contributing

 We :heart: contributions.
 Found a bug or looking for a new feature?
 Open an issue and we'll respond as fast as we can.
 Or, better yet, implement it yourself and open a pull request!
 We ask that you include tests to show the bug was fixed or the feature works as expected.

-**Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes.

 ## MIT Licensed